Characters of the Star Fox series: Katt Monroe

 She appears in Star Fox 64 on the planet Zoness, and will either appear to defend the Great Fox in Sector Z, or shoot switches on Macbeth.
 She has a crush on Falco Lombardi, wishing to join Star Fox to be close to him.
 In Star Fox Command, she appears in missions with Falco in the Asteroid Belt and Sector X. She and Falco have an argument in which Falco insults her and Katt vows to never help him again, though later in the storyline, she does say she "can't just sit and watch him from the sidelines".

-In the manga, "Farewell, Beloved Falco", Katt appears to have a romantic relationship with another cat with blue fur whose name is unknown.
+In the manga, "Farewell, Beloved Falco", Katt appears to have a romantic relationship with Kool, another cat with blue fur.
 Though she implies she likes him, she still shows a liking for Falco.

 Katt is voiced by Kyōko Tongū in the Japanese version of Star Fox 64, and Kei Hayami in the Japanese version of Star Fox 64 3D and Star Fox Zero.

 Dinosaur Tribes

-There are various Dinosaur Tribes that live on Sauria as seen in Star Fox Adventures:
+There are various Dinosaur Tribes that live on Sauria as seen in Star Fox Adventures.